-This document was reviewed by Melissa Siegel and Elaine Lebon-McGregor (of Maastricht University, (UNU-MERIT) as part of MIGNEX quality assurance and review procedures.
+This document was reviewed by Elaine Lebon-McGregor and Melissa Siegel (Maastricht University, (UNU-MERIT) as part of MIGNEX quality assurance and review procedures.
 The authors are also grateful to Maria Gabrielsen Jumbert and Marie Godin for valuable comments.
 The content of the document, including opinions expressed and any remaining errors, is the responsibility of the authors.
 Publication information